 This certificate is designed for people with three years of maintenance experience who are needing certification for their craft, job advancement or short term refresher training.

-All courses within this certificate will be awarded for credit toward an Associate in Applied Science with a major in Industrial Electronics Technology and may also be used as the secondary specialty for an Associate Degree in Occupational Technology with a major in General Technology.
+All courses within this certificate will be awarded for credit toward an Associate in Applied Science degree with a major in Mechatronics Technology.

 |REQUIRED COURSE INFORMATION|

 |EEM 151||Motor Controls I OR